underscoreio/underscoreio/src/_drafts/http4s-streams-common-pitfalls.md

 # Conclusions

-We have reviewed some possible pitfalls you may encounter when you start working with [fs2][3].
+We have reviewed some possible pitfalls we may encounter when we start working with [fs2][3].
 We have provided sample code to demonstrate the problematic code snippets as well as the solution for these issues.
-Hopefully this will help you with the transition to [http4s][1] v0.18, specially when working with WebSockets!
+Hopefully this will help with the transition to [http4s][1] v0.18, specially when working with WebSockets!

+# Acknowledgements

+Thanks to [Danielle Ashley][9] and [Dave Gurnell][10] for their comments on the draft.
+Thanks to the [fs2 Gitter channel][8] and specially to [Fabio Labella][11] for their help understanding several fs2 concepts.
+And thanks to Underscore for allowing me to publish this here :)

 [1]: http://http4s.org
 [2]: https://typelevel.org/cats/